Plant and maintain a 15-acre coffee and banana plantation for a sustainable food and revenue source

 Bananas have long been a staple crop in Northern Uganda.
 They are consumed raw, cooked into fruit bread, or steamed and mashed like potatoes.
 Or, they can be sold for approximately $10 per stem at the local market.
 The new banana trees will produce fruit within about one year of planting.

 Coffee is Uganda’s second largest export behind gold.
 The government has been encouraging coffee farming to Ugandans because of the high global demand.
 We received and planted 2000 Robusta coffee plants from the government.
+We have purchased and started planting another 7000 coffee plants, a mixture of Robusta and Arabica varieties.
+7 acres of coffee are in the ground with another 8 acres ready for seedlings.
 The new coffee trees will produce fruit typically within 3 years of planting.
-We have also purchased and started planting another 7000 coffee plants, a mixture of Robusta and Arabica varietals.